Meserich Synagogue: Architecture

-Development controversy
+Re-development

-The congregation is negotiating with Joshua Kushner, part of the family that owns the New York Observer newspaper.
-Kushner plans to tear down the present synagogue and build a six-story residential building, housing the synagogue in a modern space on the lowest two floors.
-According to historic preservationist Samuel D. Gruber, there is a feasible but more costly alternative which would preserve the synagogue building and construct apartments above it.
+After experiencing dwindling attendance and facing financial difficulties due to the ongoing maintenance of the synagogue building, the congregation began negotiations with Joshua Kushner, part of the family that owns the New York Observer newspaper.
+Kushner planned to tear down the present synagogue and build a six-story residential building, housing the synagogue in a modern space on the lowest two floors.
+According to historic preservationist Samuel D. Gruber, there was a feasible, yet more costly, alternative which would preserve the synagogue building and construct apartments above it.
 A coalition of neighborhood groups including the Greenwich Village Society for Historic Preservation, the East Village Community Coalition, and Jewish groups have rallied to save the building and have asked the New York City Landmarks Preservation Commission to landmark the building.